Schema Independent Relational Learning: Decomposition and Composition

-There are a wide variety of information-preserving transformations between relational schemas \cite{infopreserve:hull,AliceBook}.
-It will take more space than a single paper to explore the behavior of relational learning algorithms over all such transformations.
-In this paper, we explore the schema independence of relational learning algorithms under vertical composition/decomposition transformations \cite{AliceBook,Atzeni:TCS:82}.
-We select this group of transformations because we have observed several instances of these transformations in relational learning research papers and systems.
-Section~\ref{sec:introduction} presented one of these cases.
-Further, they are widely used in relational databases as a database designer may decompose and/or compose their relations to achieve the desired trade-off between efficiency, degree of normalization and data quality, and schema readability.
+There are many bijective Horn transformations between relational schemas \cite{infopreserve:hull,AliceBook}.
+It takes more space than a single paper to explore the behavior of relational learning algorithms over all such transformations.
+In this paper, we explore the schema independence of relational learning algorithms under two widely used Horn transformations called {\it decomposition}, where the transformation is projection, and {\it composition}, where the transformation is natural join \cite{AliceBook}.
+Our reasons for selecting these transformations are two fold.
+First, they are used in most normalizations and de-normalizations, e.g., 3rd normal form. which are arguably one of the most frequent schema modifications and their importances have been recognized from the early days of relational model \cite{AliceBook}.
+Database designers often normalize schemas to remove redundancy and insertion/ deletion anomalies and denormalize them to improve query processing time and schema readability \cite{AliceBook}.
+We also observe several cases of them in relational learning benchmarks, one of which is presented in Section~\ref{sec:introduction}.

-Vertical composition and decomposition may be done in the presence of functional and/or join dependencies in the schema \cite{AliceBook}.
-Due to the limited space, we focus only on vertical composition and decomposition that involve functional dependencies.
-Since our analysis in this paper mainly leverages the structure of the transformed schema rather than the properties of its dependencies, we believe that our results may extend for the vertical composition and decompositions that involve join dependencies.
-A more careful analysis of this case is a subject for future work.